One, Big, Beautiful Bill: Impact on Philanthropy

 Individual giving

-- Current law: Nonitemizers are not currently eligible for a charitable deduction.
+- Current law: Taxpayers who do not elect to itemize are not currently eligible for a charitable deduction.

-- Impact on philanthropy: The Council supports this provision.
-Though small, this would recognize a broader swath of Americans for their giving.
+- Impact on philanthropy: The Council supports this provision, which would recognize a broader swath of Americans for their giving.

 - Current law: The TCJA increased the standard deduction and pegged it to inflation.
 This increase is set to expire at the end of 2025.
 The standard deduction for 2025 is $15,000 ($30,000 for joint filers).

-- What’s in the House-passed version: This provision makes permanent the TCJA increase and temporarily further increases the standard deduction by $1,000 ($2,000 for joint filers).
+- What’s in the House-passed version: Section 110002 makes permanent the TCJA increase and temporarily further increases the standard deduction by $1,000 ($2,000 for joint filers).
 The temporary increase would expire at the end of 2028.

-- Estimated cost: JCT estimates this will cost $1.3 trillion over 10 years.
+- Estimated cost: JCT estimates the House provision would cost $1.3 trillion over 10 years.

 - Impact on philanthropy: Increasing the standard deduction means even fewer taxpayers will be eligible for the charitable deduction.
 This increase makes it even more important for Congress to pass a charitable deduction for nonitemizers.